Search

 Board wrap-ups in the school newsletter

-After each Board meeting, our school newsletter features a list of highlights and topics discussed.
+Several times a year, our school newsletter features a list of highlights and topics discussed by the Board in recent times.
 Here are the latest offerings.

 28 July 2023 meeting